awsdocs/amazon-s3-userguide/doc_source/example-walkthroughs-managing-access-example4.md

    If you try any other action—for example, `get-object-acl`—you will get permission denied because the role is not allowed that action\.

    ```
-   aws s3api get-object-acl --bucket examplebucket --key HappyFace.jpg --profile TempCred
+   aws s3api get-object-acl --bucket DOC-EXAMPLE-BUCKET1 --key HappyFace.jpg --profile TempCred
    ```

    We used user Dave to assume the role and access the object using temporary credentials\.
-It could also be an application in Account C that accesses objects in `examplebucket`\.
+It could also be an application in Account C that accesses objects in `DOC-EXAMPLE-BUCKET1`\.
 The application can obtain temporary security credentials, and Account C can delegate the application permission to assume `examplerole`\.

 ## Step 4: Clean up<a name="access-policies-walkthrough-example4-step6"></a>

 1. After you are done testing, you can do the following to clean up\.

    1. Sign in to the AWS Management Console \([AWS Management Console](https://console.aws.amazon.com/)\) using account A credentials, and do the following:
-     + In the Amazon S3 console, remove the bucket policy attached to *examplebucket*\.
+     + In the Amazon S3 console, remove the bucket policy attached to `DOC-EXAMPLE-BUCKET1`\.
 In the bucket **Properties**, delete the policy in the **Permissions** section\.
      + If the bucket is created for this exercise, in the Amazon S3 console, delete the objects and then delete the bucket\.
      + In the IAM console, remove the `examplerole` you created in Account A\.
      + In the IAM console, remove the AccountAadmin user\.

-1. Sign in to the AWS Management Console \([AWS Management Console](https://console.aws.amazon.com/)\) using Account B credentials\.
+1. Sign in to the AWS Management Console \([AWS Management Console](https://console.aws.amazon.com/)\) by using Account B credentials\.
 In the IAM console, delete user AccountBadmin\.

-1. Sign in to the AWS Management Console \([AWS Management Console](https://console.aws.amazon.com/)\) using Account C credentials\.
+1. Sign in to the AWS Management Console \([AWS Management Console](https://console.aws.amazon.com/)\) by using Account C credentials\.
 In the IAM console, delete user AccountCadmin and user Dave\.

 ## Related resources<a name="RelatedResources-managing-access-example4"></a>
-+ [Creating a Role to Delegate Permissions to an IAM User](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user.html) in the *IAM User Guide*\.
++ [Creating a Role to Delegate Permissions to an IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user.html) in the *IAM User Guide*\.
-+ [Tutorial: Delegate Access Across AWS Accounts Using IAM Roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial-cross-account-with-roles.html) in the *IAM User Guide*\.
++ [Tutorial: Delegate Access Across AWS accounts Using IAM Roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial-cross-account-with-roles.html) in the *IAM User Guide*\.
 + [Working with Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage.html) in the *IAM User Guide*\.